dce/privacy-talk/privacy.md

 ## The Tools: Password Manager

 * Why?
   * Using unique, hard-to-guess passwords for all of your accounts is the #1 thing you can do to increase your internet security.
+  * A password manager is the best way to achieve this.
 * David recommends: [Bitwarden][1]
 * Why not 1Password?